-Meals: breakfast and dinner is served Mon-Fri; traditional country cuisine; we can accommodate vegetarian diets.
-During the week of the GPR Applications Workshop, breakfast, lunch and dinner will be served Mon-Sat
+Meals: during the excavation, breakfast and lunch are served Mon-Fri; traditional country cuisine; we can accommodate vegetarian diets.
+During the week of the GPR Applications Workshop, breakfast and dinner will be served Mon-Fri.

 Fee includes: registration and field fees, lectures, field and laboratory gear, housing and meals as described above

 Concurrent with the excavation, the Ground-Penetrating Radar (GPR) Field Applications Workshop will allow our participants to explore other Roman and medieval sites in the region.
-Our GPR research targets are the medieval military fortress of Uroi, the Roman castrum and municipium of Micia, and (either starting in 2021 or 2022) Sarmizegetusa Ulpia Traiana, the capital civitas of the Dacian Provinces.
+Our GPR research targets are the medieval military fortress of Uroi, the Medieval Castle of Sanpaul, the Medieval Fortified Church of Meresti, and/or the Roman castrum and municipium of Micia.

 These sites, situated in Southern Transylvania (Romania), provide an unparalleled access to a diverse set of features and conditions.
 We address urban and proto-urban settlement construction, complex anthropogenic stratigraphic relationships, variation in soil structure and conditions, wide range of materials and their use/reuse, unmapped ancient and modern utilities, potential graves, modern and ancient civil works projects (including the remains of roads, aqueducts, and wells), changes in hydrogeological environment caused by modern human intervention (such as the construction and operation of a thermal power plant on the site of Micia), and any additional and as-yet undiscovered features.